priya4991/Angular_services_http_reqs/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

+Concept of DEPENDENCY INJECTION used in this project for the service and example class Car.
+NEED HELP IN UNDERSTANDING DEPENDENCY INJECTION.

+Also concept of HTTP request handling, angular services and child-to-parent comms.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.